Scott J. Freidheim: Business career

-He has executive leadership experience, including as CEO of private equity & industry across multiple geographies and industries, including private equity, investment banking & asset management, brand management, engineering and technology staffing.
-Scott led businesses that range from $1bn to $45bn of revenue.

 Non-profit involvement

 In 2005, Scott Freidheim was named a Young Global Leader by the World Economic Forum as a leader in the field of business.
 Since 2006, Freidheim has participated in many panels at the World Economic Forum in Davos, Switzerland as well as at the inaugural New Champions Meeting in Dalian, China and was a member of the WEF's Global Agenda Council.

 Scott Freidheim is a member of the board of directors of the United States Olympic and Paralympic Foundation; he is a former member of the Board of Trustees of the Institute of International Education (IIE), which administers the Fulbright Scholarship program, as well as the Board and Selection Committee of the IIE's Scholar Rescue Fund.
-He is a former member of the Board of Trustees of Spelman College.
+He is a former member of the board of trustees of Spelman College.
 Freidheim is a member of The Economic Club of New York and The Council on Foreign Relations and of the Chatham House.

 Education

-Freidheim attended Northwestern University and holds a B.A. in Economics from Northwestern University and an MBA from the Kellogg School of Management.
+Freidheim attended Northwestern University and holds a BA in Economics from Northwestern University and an MBA from the Kellogg School of Management.

 Freidheim was a Division 1 athlete playing soccer while attending Northwestern University.
 Upon graduation, he was Northwestern University's all time leading goal scorer.